SpookyToad2/func_monitor-Resolution-Calculator/README.md

 1. Import Horizontal and Vertical H/U values in program
 2. Set values given by program at hammer by selecting face of monitor and changing X and Y values of texture scale field
-3. Press L and T allignment buttons
+3. Press L and T alignment buttons